rdevans87/ORM-ECommerce-BackEnd/README.md

 ## Description

-This a back-end application for an e-commerce site.  configure a working Express.js API to use Sequelize to interact with a MySQL database.

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.
+This is a back-end application for an e-commerce site that uses [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect an `Express.js` API to a MySQL database, which utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to store sensitive environmental variables such as: `username`, `password`, and `database name`.

-Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
-Use environment variables to store sensitive data like your MySQL username, password, and database name.

-Your database should contain the following four models `Category`, `Product`, `Tag`, `Product Tag`.
-Execute association methods on your Sequelize models to create the following relationships between them:
+The `schema.sql` file in the `db` folder was run in `MySQL Workbench` to create the `ecommerce_db` and establish a connection with the `Insomnia Core` server through the command line interface or integrated terminal in VS code.
+Once the database is created, the specific `NPM packages` are installed using `npm i` and the `npm run seed` command migrates the data to MYSQL.
+Object-Relational Mappin can then   GET, POST, PUT, and DELETE, data from the database,

+A table is generated from the js files in the models folder.

+combiles into a table from the js files in the models  Oband

+using Object-Relational Mapping to create the database infrastucture by mapping objects into  object-relational mapping API to GET, POST, PUT, DELETE

 ## User Story